 05 — Job System¶

-Parallel entity processing with Unity's job system and Burst compiler.
-Shows both main-thread and job-based approaches side by side.
+Parallel entity processing with Unity's job system and Burst, shown side-by-side with a main-thread version.

 Particles spawn, move, and bounce off boundaries.
-A toggle switches between main-thread and Burst-compiled parallel job execution, so we can see performance changes (using burst+jobs is often 10x faster).
+A toggle switches between main-thread and Burst-compiled parallel execution to compare performance side by side.
 Arrow keys adjust particle count.

 Schema¶